 Welcome to Experience Rating

-Your business has recently entered our Experience Rating programme.
+Your business is part of our Experience Rating programme.
 Experience Rating aims to make the levy you pay fairer, by reflecting a business's health and safety performance in its ACC Work levy.

 We want all workplaces in New Zealand to be as safe as possible.
 At ACC we see that healthy and safe workplaces are likely to have fewer claims and employee days off.